martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 This document describes unknown key-share attacks on the use of Datagram Transport Layer Security for the Secure Real-Time Transport Protocol (DTLS-SRTP).
-Similar attacks are described on the use of DTLS-SRTP with Web Real-Time Communications (WebRTC) identity assertions.
-Both attacks cause a victim to be mislead about the identity of a communicating peer.
+Similar attacks are described on the use of DTLS-SRTP with the identity bindings used in Web Real-Time Communications (WebRTC) and SIP identity.
+These attacks are difficult to mount, but they cause a victim to be mislead about the identity of a communicating peer.
 Simple mitigation techniques are defined for each.

 --- middle